Uniform estimate of an iterative method for elliptic problems with rapidly oscillating coefficients: Two-scale expansion estimate

 \subsection{Main structure}

-One important inspiration of this algorithm may be the two-scale expansion, which says that we can approximate the solution of \cref{eq:main} by the solution of the homogenized equation and the \textit{first order corrector} $\phi_e$.
-At first, we give its definition. \begin{definition}[First order corrector] For each $e \in \Rd$, the corrector $\phi_e$ is the sublinear function satisfying that $e \cdot x + \phi_e$ is $\a$-harmonic in whole space $\Rd$ i.e
+The two-scale expansion allows us to approximate the solution of \cref{eq:main} by the solution of the homogenized equation and the \textit{first order corrector} $\{\phi_{e_k}\}_{1 \leq k \leq d}$.
+We recall at first the definition of the first order corrector. \begin{definition}[First order corrector, Lemma 3.16 and Theorem 4.1 of \cite{armstrong2018quantitative}] For each $p \in \Rd$, the corrector $\phi_p$ is the sublinear function satisfying that $p \cdot x + \phi_p$ is $\a$-harmonic in whole space $\Rd$ i.e.